 Insider whispers suggest:

-- Tech consulting and global IT/on-site service teams are also feeling the pressure as the new super-region structure rolls out.
+- Tech consulting and global IT/on-site service teams are feeling the pressure as the new super-region structure rolls out.

 Are other Big 4s restructuring as well?